Anu-techy/Performance-Tuning-in-MySql/README.md

     To subsequently calculate net_invoice_sales for a given financial year.

 2. Optimizing the query by creating a lookup table
-3. Optimizing the query by adding a extra and reducing join
+3. Optimizing the query by adding a extra column and reducing join

 **Description**